vhaghani26/rocketchip_tests/run_times/README.md

 # Run Times

-Before you begin, make sure you have exported `ROCKETCHIP_SRC` and/or `ROCKETCHIP_DATA` or add them onto the ends of the commands as arguments.
-Also ensure that you are in the activated `rocketchip` Conda environment.
+Before you begin, make sure you have installed Rocketchip and that you are in the activated `rocketchip` Conda environment.

 | SRA ID      | Raw Read Count | Genome               | Real Time     | User Time     | System Time     |
 | :---------: | :------------: | :------------------: | :-----------: | :-----------: | :-------------: |